-...didn't feel prepared at discharge, with carers more likely to feel this way than patients hospital discharge in the context of the whole health and social care system.
+But NHS and social care teams need support to follow those procedures even during times of pressure.
+It's vital to consider hospital discharge in the context of the whole health and social care system.
 This helps avoid people being readmitted or needing support from other services, creating pressure on the system elsewhere.